Coronavirus: Current News on Weddings in the UK

 You will have spent a long time working out who to invite and everyone is on your guest list for a good reason.
 So, it is not easy to think about how to reduce the guest list now, especially if you have already sent out invitations.

-Remember that everyone you invited cares about you and won’t want you to be worrying unnecessarily.
+Remember that everyone you invite cares about you and won’t want you to be worrying unnecessarily.
 You have shown them how much you care by inviting them in the first place.
 They will understand the regulations and that you have had to reduce your numbers but will know how much you wanted them to be there.

 How can we involve our uninvited wedding guests?

-- Share your order of service with them
+• Share your order of service with them

-- Let them know the menu so they can cook and eat the same meal from home
+• Let them know the menu so they can cook and eat the same meal from home

-- Order slices of cake or cupcakes to send your uninvited guests a treat to arrive on the wedding day
+• Order slices of cake or cupcakes to send your uninvited guests a treat to arrive on the wedding day

-- Have a professional photographer and if possible a professional videographer there on the day to share the moments with missing guests afterward.
+• Have a professional photographer and if possible a professional videographer there on the day to share the moments with missing guests afterward

 A wedding is about two people.
 It is great you’ll be able to have others there to celebrate with you, but don’t let worries over who can’t be there spoil the day for either of you.